music festivals and mineral springs in Romania – URBAN, SEASIDE, MOUNTAINS, DANUBE DELTA, RURAL AND SPA & WELLNESS

 1. Urban Romania

-The Palace of the Parliament, National Museum of Art of Romania, Bucharest Old Town, the Village Museum are attractions accessible to persons with special needs, recommended to be included on any travel list of Bucharest.
+The Palace of the Parliament, National Museum of Art of Romania, Bucharest Old Town, the Village Museum are accessible attractions, recommended to be any travel list of Bucharest.

-One of the well-established sayings in the Romanian national conscience is that ‘Eternity was born in the village’ – the village being one of the vital areas of the country.
+One of the well established sayings in the Romanian national conscience is that ‘Eternity was born in the village’.
 Romanians are people defined by traditions and ancient customs, by traditional family values.
-They sacredly celebrate holidays.
-For many of them, this means celebrating with the entire family, gathered around tables loaded with homemade food and drinks.
+They celebrate holidays sacredly.
+For many of them, that means celebrating with the entire family, gathered at the big kitchen table, that is loaded with homemade food and drinks.

-The Romanian village is the place where many of the prominent figures of the country were born and lived.
+The village is where many of the prominent people of the country were born and have lived their lives.
 Even nowadays, having a healthy rural origin is a reason for great pride.
-The Romanian village is the space of authentic Romania, where time is redefined, and everything is fully connected to nature.
-One of the places of authentic Romania is the area of Bran, where, many years ago, rural tourism in Romania was created, for testimonies of tradition brought into the modern world.
+The village simply is authentic Romania.

 3. Spa tourism in Romania

-Nowadays, the richness and diversity of existing natural treatment factors, but also the quality of medical care, make Romania a solid destination for spa tourism.
-Spa and wellness resorts, such as Baile Felix, Covasna, Sovata, Calimanesti-Caciulata, Buzias, Govora have modern spa centres, hotels with a high degree of comfort; Some of them provide the necessary facilities for people with special needs.
+Spa and wellness resorts, such as Baile Felix, Covasna, Sovata, Calimanesti-Caciulata, Buzias, Govora have modern spa centres and hotels with a high degree of comfort.
+Some of them provide the necessary accessible facilities for people who use a wheelchair.

-For those interested in anti-aging treatments, some of the spa treatment hotels offer Ana Aslan anti-aging treatments, with modern products and therapies, but in line with the philosophy developed by doctor Ana Aslan.
+Are you interested in anti-aging treatments?
+Some of the spa treatment hotels offer Ana Aslan anti-aging treatments, with modern products and therapies, in line with the philosophy developed by doctor Ana Aslan.

 4. Mountainous Romania

-Undoubtedly, one of the Romanian wonders is the Danube Delta, being also the first Romanian attraction to be included in the Unesco World Heritage list, in 1991.
+Undoubtedly, one of the Romanian wonders is the Danube Delta.
+The first Romanian attraction to be included in the Unesco World Heritage list, in 1991.

 The Danube Delta is a spectacular space, inhabited by approximately 3,400 species of vertebrates and invertebrates, including many unique at national, European or even global scale.

-No matter how much you read or what stories you are told about this place, to understand what is going on here, you need to come to see him for yourself.
+No matter how much you read or what stories you are told about this place, to understand what is going on here, you need to come to see it for yourself.

-Dozens of cruise ships travel along the Danube yearly, and stop on the Romanian territory of the Danube, allowing tourists to make contact with the local specifics, with the locals.
-Floating hotels, adapted for people with special needs, are awaiting tourists, to take them on huge stretches of water, which will enchant their eyes and soul with some unprecedented features of nature.
+Floating hotels, accessible for people with a disability, are awaiting tourists to take them on huge stretches of water, which will enchant their eyes and soul with some unprecedented features of nature.

 6. Seaside Romania

-- Timisoara – the European Capital of Culture of 2021 – the city where the Romanian revolution of 1989 started, has already begun preparations to receive its guests in 2021.
+- Timisoara – the European Capital of Culture of 2023 – the city where the Romanian revolution of 1989.